socalledsound/nu-scripts/week1/03-I-heart-react/w1-v-18 - EXERCISE -- Header + Heart Message with styling.md

 And, after all of that work, maybe it's time for a cup of coffee or tea.

 [SC]
-COMPOSING WITH COMPONENTS
+COMPOSING WITH COMPONENTS diagram
 [VO]
-Give yourself a chance to rest your brain a little, because in the next video, we're going to tackle a big and very important idea: composing with components.
+Now, give yourself a chance to rest your brain a little, take a little walk or have a cup of tea.
+Because in the next video, we're going to get conceptual and tackle a big and very important idea: composing with components.
 I'll see you there.

+## end

+## extra

+You should get used to keeping a utils file handy; as you progress in your career, it will get longer and more useful and you'll find good ways of keeping those functions nearby!